uma-sid/Hadoop-MapReduce-Proj/README.md

 <img width="465" alt="image" src="https://user-images.githubusercontent.com/98278525/193547105-f54046f9-17bd-48e9-bf58-011cd9d52be3.png">

 ### 4.2.
 Implementation:
-For the complete implementation steps along with the screenshots please use the file Implementation_steps.pdf
+For the complete implementation steps along with the screenshots please use the file [a relative link](Implementation_steps.pdf)

 ## 5. Results & Evaluation
 The obtained output is in the format as shown in the below screenshot.